 Motor City Casino (purple star)

 Just a little northwest of downtown, Motor City has 2,700 slots/video poker machines, 59 table games, and a 12 table poker room.

 Four Winds Casino Resort New Buffalo (brown star)

-Michigan’s most southern casino is less than 2 miles north of the Indiana border and comes complete with a pretty hotel, with 415 rooms, six restaurants, an events center and plenty of bars, including a Hard Rock Café.
+Michigan’s most southern casino is less than 2 miles north of the Indiana border and comes complete with a pretty hotel, with 415 rooms, six restaurants, a 17,000 square foot events center and plenty of bars, including a Hard Rock Café.

-There are also 2,600 slot machines/video poker machines, 49 table games, and even Keno.
+There are also 2,600 slot machines/video poker machines, keno, and 48 table games, including blackjack, craps and roulette.

 (Related: Casinos in Chicago)

 Michigan Casino List

 Here’s a list of Michigan’s 26 casinos (in alphabetical order)

 Island Resort & Casino